 If there were ever numbers associated with body language and nonverbal communication, 55, 38, and 7 would be it.
 People often refer to these numbers as the standard for understanding nonverbal communication and expressing its importance- specifically over the words being spoken.

 How often have you heard someone say over 80% (or even 90%) of communication is body language or nonverbal?
 Perhaps even you might have said it, but do you know where it originates from?

-The numbers represent the percentages of importance of varying communication channels have with the belief that 55% of communication is body language, 38% is the tone of voice, and 7% is the actual words spoken.
+The numbers represent the percentages of importance that varying communication channels have.
+The belief is that 55% of communication is body language, 38% is the tone of voice, and 7% is the actual words spoken.

 Is that true?
 Well, yes and no.

 Firstly, the history behind this often quoted, and equally often misunderstood magic set of percentages is often unknown, which I think happens to be the main the reason it is not fully understood.
 The famous (at least in nonverbal communication circles!) researcher Albert Mehrabian is responsible for this percentage breakdown detailing the importance of nonverbal communication channels compared to verbal channels.
 Actually, it was two research studies (Mehrabian & Wiener, 1967 and Mehrabian & Ferris, 1967) combined that resulted in the 55/38/7 formula.

 The Mehrabian and Ferris study actually consists of a predecessor formula to the 55/38/7 formula: 60/40.
 The 60/40 formula they created represents the comparison of importance between facial (60%) and vocal (40%) components in regards to a person's attitude.